Prague, «the city with one hundred steeples»

 Staré Město & Josefov Districts

 Josefov is the Jewish District, old ghetto which witnesses the segregation against the Jews from 13th century to the 18th century.
 It has a very colored and polished up architecture.
-Most of its streets are more quiet than in Old Town and Malá Strana… excepted tourist attractions, of course.
+Most of its streets are more quiet than in Old Town and Malá Strana… except tourist attractions, of course.
 However, you can walk away from them while stepping into small cobbled alleys steeped in authenticity.
+In the Jewish Graveyard, countless sloping tombstones tangled in a terrible mess, and that’s where its attraction is.
+It brings out its mysterious and magical side.
+Nearby stands the Jewish Museum and five synagogues.
+The most remarkable is the Spanish Synagogue.

 - Charles bridge